 A lot of (amazing) things that have happened to me, I realize, were brewed from spontaneity.
-I wouldn’t have had the guts to initiate majority.
-And the rest that were circumstantial, I couldn’t have planned it, come a hundred years.
+I wouldn’t have had the guts to initiate the majority.
+And the rest that was circumstantial, I couldn’t have planned it, come a hundred years.

 waste spend time in planning?

 Earlier today I needed to scribble some notes from the material I was reading.
 Because this other article I read said scribbling (well, taking notes) was one of the keys to memory retention.
 And there I was, attempting to guide myself through the process.

 I found this old notepad in one of the grooves of my tv stand.
 I pulled it out and scrambled around the pages for an empty page that I could scribble on.
 Various random non- titled notes were on different pages, it was apparent I’d been on such scribble chases in the past.
 Hello memory retention!!

 A page from the notepad then drew my attention.
 The page was dogeared and slightly torn at the border corner.
 It was a spirally bound notepad, also was carelessly kept, so bad pages were forgiven.

 What caught my glance on the page while flipping was an interesting scribble which had a subject matter: “2019 Expectations”.
 The content appeared like what I could have written because it had my kind of thoughts in listicles.
 There were around 5 wishes I’d penned down.
 But this is not something I do – plan for the future, talk more of writing it out.
 And I don’t remember making a Goal list last year.
 With what patience?

 I skimmed through the list and they were mostly rehearsed, far reaching, overly optimistic goals.
 It would have been almost impossible to even make them into prayer points because they seemed generic and desperate.